 Have you ever wondered why natural gas smells differently from one place to another?

 The government requires natural gas to be odorized as a safety measure since it is combustible and odorless.
-An odorant is introduced via chemical vaporization or chemical injection.
+An odorant is introduced to the gas via chemical vaporization or chemical injection.
 We further share the advantages and disadvantages of various odorization systems, whether wick-type, bypass, pulse bypass, drip injection, or pump injection systems.

 - natural gas smells like rotten eggs